Interstate 66 (Kansas–Kentucky): Virginia

-The final segment of the TransAmerica Corridor (not I-66 though) in Virginia followed US 460 from the West Virginia border to Norfolk.
-US 460 was upgraded in Virginia before the TransAmerica Corridor concept existed as a four-lane divided highway with some interchanges and freeway bypasses around many of the towns and cities along the route.
-The Virginia Department of Transportation never committed to any Interstate freeway through the TransAmerica Highway, especially with the I-66 designation that would have duplicated the existing I-66 in Northern Virginia, and probably would have required changing the northern I-66 to some other new Interstate number since I-66 was the designation established by Congress for the TransAmerica Corridor.
+The final segment of the Trans America Corridor (not I-66 though) in Virginia followed US 460 from the West Virginia border to Norfolk.
+US 460 was widened in Virginia before the Trans America Corridor concept existed as a four-lane divided highway with some interchanges and freeway bypasses around many of the towns and cities along the route.
+The Virginia Department of Transportation never committed to any Interstate freeway through the Trans America Highway, especially with the I-66 designation that would have duplicated the existing I-66 in Northern Virginia, and probably would have required changing the northern I-66 to some other new Interstate number since I-66 was the designation established by Congress for the Trans America Corridor.
 Building a third east–west freeway in Virginia was also not a high priority given the existence of I-64 to the Norfolk–Chesapeake area.
-Ambitious plans to build a public-private partnership toll-road parallel to US 460 from Norfolk to Petersburg have met with resistance and the toll-road project has been cancelled, with the new project now scaled back to improving and upgrading the existing US 460 maybe to a limited access expressway or to a fully controlled access freeway with some bypasses around some towns.
+Ambitious plans to build a public–private partnership toll-road parallel to US 460 from Norfolk to Petersburg have met with resistance and the toll-road project has been canceled, with the new project now scaled back to converting the existing US 460 to a limited-access expressway or to a fully controlled access freeway with bypasses around some towns.